erwan2212/NTHASH-FPC/README.md

 todo: <br/>
 -decrypt sam hashes online (rather than patching lsass) and offline : done in v1.1 <br/>
+-deal with new AES cipher used in latest win10 1607 <br/>
 -enum logondata <br/>
 -patch logondata (and perform pth) <br/>